dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

    :align: center

-.. note:: Be aware that GeoServer creates a table which is identical with the name of your layer.
-If the table already exists, it will not be dropped from the DB and the following error message will appear.
-The same message wwill appear if the generated property file already exists in the directory or there are incorrect connection parameters in datastore.properties file.
+.. note:: Be aware that GeoServer creates a database table with the same name as the layer.
+If the table already exists, it will not be dropped from the DB and the error message shown in the screen capture below will appear.
+The same message will appear if the generated property file already exists in the directory or there are incorrect connection parameters in ``datastore.properties`` file.

 .. figure:: img/errormessage.png
    :align: center